 You should click on Save whenever you change any of these remote desktop connection settings!
 This prevents you from losing progress and ensures any changes to settings are applied before reconnecting.

-Making the first connection
+Making the first connection Link to heading

 You should enter the PC name that you wrote down in the Configuring the network step earlier.
 In my case, it’s LAPTOP.
 You can leave the username blank; you can fill this in when authenticating in the next step.